-On August 5, 1921, baseball made its broadcast debut over KDKA Pittsburgh, America’s first radio station.
-On this date a new player joined the team: the baseball broadcaster—a mix of actor, writer, director, producer, cameraman, and salesman.
-Drawing fans to the park, both in body and spirit, these men in the catbird seat shaped how generations learned baseball.
-The rich, timeless voices of these announcers are captured in The Storytellers: From Mel Allen to Bob Costas: Sixty Years of Baseball Tales from the Broadcast Booth.
-(Macmillan, 1995, 278 pages, $22.95.)
+On August 5, 1921, baseball made its broadcast debut over KDKA Pittsburgh, America’s first commercially licensed radio station.
+On that date, a new player joined the team: the baseball broadcaster—a blend of actor, writer, director, producer, cameraman, and salesman.
+From what Red Barber styled “the Catbird Seat,” the rhetoric of these Voices became in large part how generations learned baseball, captured in The Storytellers: From Mel Allen to Bob Costas: Sixty Years of Baseball Tales from the Broadcast Booth.
+(Macmillan, 1995, 278 pages)

-Find out how announcers feel about owners, umpires, and corporate sponsors, as well as their thoughts about life on the road and the future of the game.
-Despite their differences in approach, personality, style, and emphasis, these broadcasters are still in the most important way alike: still our friend at the ball park.
-In The Storytellers, we welcome them once again.
+Learn how announcers feel about owners, umpires, and corporate sponsors, as well as life on the road and the future of the sport.
+It is true that Voices differ in approach, personality, style, and emphasis—also that they are alike in the most crucial way: still our friend at the ballpark.
+In The Storytellers, we welcome them again.